k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 #### TDMLUInitBasedOnFabric Flow Execution

 1. Verify that the LU schema does not have [grouped tables](/articles/03_logical_units/16_LU_schema_group_and_ungroup_tables.md), and deploy the LU to Fabric debug server before running the flow.
+2. Optional - [Filter out LU tables from the Broadway flows'](5b_filter_out_lu_tables.md) (delete, load, and data generation flows).
-2. Set the flow's input parameters before executing it:
+3. Set the flow's input parameters before executing it:

    - **LU_NAME**
    - **SOURCE_INTERFACE** - populated with the source DB interface name.